stacklandsdev/modding-wiki/source/guides/extracting_assets.rst

 .. warning::
 	PLEASE DO NOT SHARE EXTRACTED/DECOMPILED ASSETS PUBLICLY

-Extracting the game's assets is an easy way to find out how certain features are implemented and what properties built-in cards have.
+Extracting the game's assets is an easy way to find out how certain features are implemented and what properties vanilla cards have.

 Setting up AssetRipper
 ======================

-Download the latest version of AssetRipper for your operating system from `here <https://github.com/AssetRipper/AssetRipper/releases>`_, extract it, and launch ``AssetRipper.exe``.
+Download the latest version of AssetRipper for your operating system from `here <https://github.com/AssetRipper/AssetRipper/releases/latest>`_, extract it, and launch ``AssetRipper.exe``.

 Extracting assets
 =================